Publish Date:

 With the increased rates of homelessness that providers across the motu are reporting, this decline in applications cannot be attributed to decreased need.

-The data set poses a confronting question we must address as a country: When people are being turned away from EH and/or Special Needs Grants, where are they living, and in what condition are they living in?
+The data set poses a confronting question we must address as a country: When people are being turned away from housing support for emergency circumstances and/or Special Needs Grants, where are they living, and in what condition are they living in?

 Data source: OIA data from Ministry of Social Development, supplied by NZCCSS and Otago University, EHSNG approvals and declines since 2019